China to India: The Great Manufacturing Migration

 Export Slowdowns: Due to global tensions, customs clearance and shipping delays from China have increased.

-Environmental Impact: Shenzhen's mass-scale manufacturing has come under fire for its ecological toll.
+Environmental Impact: Shenzhen's mass-scale manufacturing has been criticised for its ecological toll.

 2. Gujarat: India's Rising Industrial Star